deepset-ai/haystack/README.md

 | :bird: [Twitter](https://twitter.com/deepset_ai) | Follow us on Twitter for news and updates |
 | :newspaper: [Blog](https://medium.com/deepset-ai) | Read our articles on Medium |

-## Core Features

--   **Latest models**: Utilize all latest transformer based models (e.g. BERT, RoBERTa, MiniLM) for extractive QA, generative QA and document retrieval.
--   **Modular**: Multiple choices to fit your tech stack and use case.
-Pick your favorite database, file converter or modeling framwework.
--   **Open**: 100% compatible with HuggingFace's model hub.
-Tight interfaces to other frameworks (e.g. Transformers, FARM, sentence-transformers)
--   **Scalable**: Scale to millions of docs via retrievers, production-ready backends like Elasticsearch / FAISS and a fastAPI REST API
--   **End-to-End**: All tooling in one place: file conversion, cleaning, splitting, training, eval, inference, labeling ...
--   **Developer friendly**: Easy to debug, extend and modify.
--   **Customizable**: Fine-tune models to your own domain or implement your custom DocumentStore.
--   **Continuous Learning**: Collect new training data via user feedback in production & improve your models continuously

 ## Installation